All Hotel Guests Must Be 13 Years of Age or Older

 INNThe Francis Southern Table & Bar is only four minutes away from the Inn.
 It offers a similar BBQ menu as their smokehouse next door, but also has seafood and other meal choices to choose from as well.
 The large outside patio with an oak tree canopy is the perfect setting for a truly enjoyable experience.
 The bar offers a large selection of drinks to be served at your pleasure.
 The Francis Southern Table & Bar is open for lunch and dinner Sunday-Thursday, 11:00am-9:00pm, and 11:00am-10:00pm on Friday and Saturday.

 INNThis family-friendly restaurant is located just around the corner from the Inn.
 The menu offers a large variety of options ensuring a delicious meal for everyone.
-The Magnolia Café serves lunch daily from 10:00am-4:00pm and dinner Thursday & Saturday until 9:00pm and Friday until 10:00pm.
-On Friday nights, they even have live music for entertainment while enjoying dinner.
+The Magnolia Café serves lunch daily from 10:00am-4:00pm.
+The “Mag” is very popular with locals.

 Lunch & Dinner